amir1376/debugboard/README.md

     .build()
 ```

-now all your request and response will be available in the web panel
+now all your request and response will be available in the Web Panel

 you can send some logs to the log panel here is an example